MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 When the Azure Information Protection client for Windows is installed and it doesn't have an Azure Information Protection policy, the client automatically operates in [protection-only mode](../rms-client/client-protection-only-mode.md).
 In this mode, users can easily apply Rights Management templates and custom permissions.
 If you later purchase a subscription that does include classification and labeling, the client automatically switches to standard mode when it downloads the Azure Information Protection policy.

-If you currently use the Rights Management sharing application for Windows, we recommend that you replace this with the Azure Information Protection client.
+If you currently use the Rights Management sharing application for Windows, we recommend that you replace this application with the Azure Information Protection client.
 Support for the sharing application will end January 31, 2019.
 To help with the transition, see [Tasks that you used to do with the RMS sharing application](../rms-client/upgrade-client-app.md).

 ## Does Azure Information Protection support on-premises and hybrid scenarios?